dvhuzg/react-portfolio/README.md

-# Build a Stunning Portfolio with React JS using Styled-Components and framer-motion for awesome Animations
+# Build a Portfolio with ReactJS using Styled-Components and framer-motion